wcharlesknight/admiral-takehome/BugsList.md

 - Turn off refetch on refocus, no need and causes too many calls.
 - Took out all of the backend calls from the useEffect in DoneStep.tsx.
 Too bulky and could cause potential problems if two renders were to happen.
 - Shareholder page needed some padding to show equity/grants etc.
+- Bug for dates when creating a new grant, they would be a day behind.

 Considerations: